insooth/insooth.github.io/alternative-to-select-many-bitmask.md

 ## Hide

-Through explicit `bitmask` exposed in the interface we shift our selection algorithm to the user, thus making user responsible for combining a **valid** mask.
+Through explicit `bitmask` exposed in the interface we shift our selection algorithm to the user, thus we make user responsible for combining a **valid** mask.
 Such a mask is later on split into a sequence of values in the body of `query` using another bit mask operations.
 That's pretty much of bit twiddling.
 Can we just pass explicitly a sequence of values, so that we eliminate mask combining and recovering?

 ### Cul-de-sac